 Two of the most important elements are date and time.
-The reporting convention for dates and times begins with the time basis of Central Standard Time (CST) - equivalent to local Coordinated Universal Time (UTC) - 6h.
-The start date and time should be reported/archived as the date and time at the beginning of the sampling or measurement or averaging period and always expressed as such in data products for the

-SPRUCE project and public sharing.
+Time synchronization is achieved by synchronizing LAN time with one of the Internet time servers and then propagated to all dataloggers.
+The reporting convention for dates and times begins with the time basis of central standard time (CST) - equivalent to local coordinated universal time (UTC) minus 6h.
+The start date and time should be reported/archived as the date and time at the beginning of the sampling or measurement or averaging period and always expressed as such in data products for the SPRUCE project and public sharing.
 The SPRUCE reporting interval is 30 min for continuous time series data.
 For parameters with sampling/measurement/recording intervals that can be reliably averaged or summed to 30 min, date and time fields should not be missing.
-For reporting missing measurement data, it was established that there

-- may not be blank data fields.
+For reporting missing measurement data, it was established that there may not be blank data fields.
 For character fields, "None" is the preferred missing value code.
 Alternatively, "Not available" or "Not provided" may be more appropriate for the particular context.
 For integer and decimal format fields, in general, the missing value code should be negative and large enough to not be reasonable as an actual data value: -9999 for all integer and decimal variables.
-It is acceptable to match the format of the column and use repeated 9's (e.g., decimal: -999.99; integer: -999) or scientific - format (e.g., -9.99E+02).
+It is acceptable to match the format of the column and use repeated 9s (e.g., decimal: -999.99; integer: -999) or scientific format (e.g., -9.99×10^2).

 For identifying measured parameters, accepted variable names follow the standards of established research communities (e.g., AmeriFlux) and are likely familiar to data users, for example, with temperature as TA for air temperature, TS for soil temperature, and TW for water temperature.
 Names also incorporate information about measurement height or depth and duplicates.
-For instance, the first duplicate air temperature at 2.0 m is abbreviated as TA\2\0\\1.
+For instance, the first duplicate air temperature at 2.0 m is abbreviated as TA_2_0_1.

-Plant species codes are derived from the Natural Resources Conservation Service Plants Database (NRCS, 2010).
+Plant species codes are derived from the Natural Resources Conservation Service PLANTS Database (NRCS, 2010).

-20 4.3 Data process planning
+4.3 Data process planning

 Data processing best practices were identified to support data collection, processing, quality assurance, and archiving activities.
 For example, guidance is provided for researchers regarding data entry, transfers, and transformations to ensure data integrity is maintained.
-Guidance is provided for managing and protecting hardcopy and electronic media records during and after the project.
+Guidance is provided for managing and protecting hard copy and electronic media records during and after the project.
 Scripted programs are encouraged for processing, quality assurance, and analysis of data as they provide documentation and traceability, and can be easily revised and re-executed as needed.
 Project conventions are specified for naming archive data products and for preferred archive data file formats and file name structures.